kevalane/eitf70/lab3/README.md

 Specifically, arguments are passed using registers 25-8, with different rules regarding their allowed use.
 When returning values the registers r24 and r25 is used, with least significant placed in r24.

+### L5: led_on(); what is pushed to stack?

+With my implementation, nothing is pushed to the stack.
+I'm just using r24, the register for parameters and return values.
+However, the stackpointer is decreashed by one with the push of r24, and later increased by 1 again using pop.

+### L6: What happens to SP on ret?

+"Goes back" to its previous value, which is stored in another location.
+E.g. in my execution it goes from 40e9 back to 40eb

+### L7: Comment out ldi r24, 0/1, what happens?

+Initializing my variables sets r24 to 0b00000010, meaning when checkbutton is executed, the return value will be two, making the LED blink.